MicrosoftDocs/powerbi-docs/articles/powerbi-mobile-win10phone-app-get-started.md

     ![](media/powerbi-mobile-win10phone-app-get-started/PBI_Win10Ph_AppIconSm.png)

-3. In the Power BI app, tap **Sign in** to view your own dashboards.
+3. In the Power BI app, tap **Sign in**.
 Sign in with the same credentials as your Power BI account on the web.
-4. Tap **Start exploring**.
+4. Tap **Start exploring**  to view your own dashboards.

 ## What next?